edgedock/dcmartin/CICD.md

 The edge fabric enables multiple containers, networks, and physical sensors to stitched into a pattern designed to meet a need.
 The only limitation of the fabric are the devices' capabilities; for example one device may have a camera attached and another may have a GPU.

 The CI/CD process demonstrated in this repository enables the automated building, testing, pushing, publishing, and deploying edge fabric services to devices for the purposes of development and testing.
 Release management and production deployment are out-of-scope.

+The examples herein were created to exercise the CI/CD process across a range of configurations using Open Horizon and Docker.

 # 2. Design